United States of America

 - Visa & Passport

 - Lake Erie Islands

 Ohio Travel Guide

-Although dominated by its three main cities, the most visited destinations in the state are the sandy shores of the Lake Erie Islands with a wide range of recreational activities including boating, fishing, swimming, as well as numerous historical sites and nature areas.
+Although dominated by its three main cities Columbus, Cleveland, and Cincinnati, the most visited destinations in the state are the sandy shores of the Lake Erie Islands.
+They offer boating, fishing, and swimming activities, as well as numerous historical sites and nature areas.

 Become our Ohio Travel Expert

 We are looking for contributors for our Ohio travel guide.
 If you are a local, a regular traveller to Ohio or a travel professional with time to contribute and answer occasional forum questions, please contact us.